Book early – our popular 90 minute guided programs fill quickly!

-While exploring the Garden to meet iconic trees and ancient plants, students will think about how our interaction with the land changes over time, space, and culture – including the important perspectives of First Peoples.
-Students will make sense of their place in this world through observation, storytelling and collaborative learning as they gain historical context for the local environment.
+While exploring the Garden to meet iconic trees and ancient plants, students think about how our interaction with the land changes over time, space, and culture – including the important perspectives of First Peoples.
+Students make sense of their place in this world through observation, storytelling, and collaborative learning as they gain historical context for the local environment.